logo

 Datadog

-Datadog is a SaaS platform offering monitoring and analytics for software developers, operations teams and business leaders navigating the cloud era.
-It integrates infrastructure monitoring, application performance monitoring and event log management.
+Datadog is a SaaS platform that offers monitoring and analytics for software developers, operations teams, and business leaders navigating the cloud era.
+It integrates infrastructure monitoring, application performance monitoring, and event log management.
 With over 120 integrations, Datadog offers comprehensive metrics from every key tech component, facilitating data analysis and graphing.

 Datadog provides a unified, real-time view of a company’s entire technology stack, including both on-premises and cloud deployments.
-It monitors both Linux and Windows virtual machines, servers and workstations, with specialized configurations for various products, including Windows services and cloud services like AWS, Microsoft Azure and Google Cloud.
+It monitors Linux and Windows virtual machines, servers, and workstations, with specialized configurations for various products, including Windows services and cloud services like AWS, Microsoft Azure, and Google Cloud.
 Datadog offers a subscription-based model.
 A free trial is available.

 Lansweeper